Data-Driven Drug Discovery

 Thought leadership

-Leading the conversation around data-driven discovery, we also engaged key parliamentarians via Politics Home, a publication for the most influential people in UK politics.
 The article highlighted the opportunities and challenges of using health data in drug discovery and presented thought-provoking solutions to key government stakeholders – including the concept of a sovereign health fund.

-So, what will be the impact of all these initiatives?
+What will be the impact of all these initiatives?

 The quantity of data generated by drug discovery is growing exponentially.
 Finding ways to harness that data will transform how we identify and treat illnesses.
 Medicines Discovery Catapult is engaged in conversations with industry, medical charities, government, and the NHS to find ways to overcome the health data challenges that are affecting the rate of innovation in medicines discovery.